Cyrill Demian

-Cyrill Demian (Arm. Կյուրեղ Դեմյան) (1772–1849) was an Austrian inventor of Armenian (Armenopolis) origin, who made his living as an organ and piano maker with his two sons, Karl and Guido, in Mariahilfer Straße No. 43 in Vienna, Austria.
+Cyrill Demian (1772–1849) was an Austrian inventor of Armenian-Romanian origin, who made his living as an organ and piano maker with his two sons, Karl and Guido, in Vienna, Austria.
+Demian was born in Gherla, Transylvania, and died in Vienna.
 On May 6, 1829, Cyrill and his sons presented a new instrument to the authorities for patent - the accordion.
 The patent was officially granted on May 23, 1829.

 Description of the accordion

 Demian's accordion was described in the original German patent as follows: "Its appearance essentially consists of a little box with reeds of metal plates and bellows fixed to it, in such a way that it can easily be carried, and therefore traveling visitors to the country will appreciate the instrument.
 It is possible to perform marches, arias, melodies, even by an amateur of music with little practice, and to play the loveliest and most pleasant chords of 3, 4, 5 etc. voices after instruction."

 Demian's instrument bore little resemblance to modern instruments.
 It only had a left hand button board, with the right hand simply operating the bellows.
 One key feature for which Demian sought the patent was the playing of an entire chord by depressing only one key.
 His instrument also could sound two different chords with the same key, one for each bellows direction (a bisonoric action).
 At that time in Vienna, mouth harmonicas with Kanzellen (chambers) had already been available for many years, along with bigger instruments driven by hand bellows.
 The diatonic key arrangement was also already in use on mouth-blown instruments.
 Demian's patent thus presented a new instrument for accompanying singers or other musicians: His accordion could be played with the right and the left hand simultaneously, differend from the way that earlier chromatic hand harmonicas were played, and was small and light enough for travelers to carry.
 The patent also described instruments with both bass and treble sections, although Demian preferred the bass-only instrument, owing to its cost and weight advantages.

 One of these instruments was given to the musical instrument maker Johannes Dillner in Sweden by the Swedish Princess Margareta Brahe in the late 1820s and is now privately owned.